Compleat & Zoological Society of London (ZSL) Have Been Working Together For Many Years,

 - Improve finance efficiency

 - Win consensus across the board & pool users by providing the efficiency & effectiveness with ROI forecast analysis

 Before any work could be done on improving the process, company politics in a p2p automation project must be worked through.

 As anyone might know, working with senior management & budget holders can feel like pulling teeth with scorching hot pliers...
 The job will get done, but it will not be what you planned; it looks worse than it was before & all the innovative ideas you had are now all their innovative ideas.

 Nick Napier, IT Director at ZSL, is no stranger to this struggle:

 “The challenges of starting a P2P automation project are both political & financial.
-By definition, the process will change the way that the budget holders (senior management) & a large number of their staff operate, whilst consuming funds that could be utilised elsewhere in the organisation.
+By definition, the process will change the way that the budget holders (senior management) & a large number of their staff operate, whilst consuming funds that could be utilised elsewhere in the organization.
 Unless we could address these challenges, it was unlikely the project would be sanctioned".

 Most companies know of the benefits of automating procurement & invoicing processes.
 Still, if company culture, bias, & or sticks in the mud won’t budge then, it’s going to be a very rough process.
 When dealing with company politics in a P2P automation project, the most important aspect is getting the stakeholders on the side.
 There will be some people you will impact with this project & the more people you disrupt, the more likely some of these people will have influence & power.

 The first thing to do is identify these stakeholders, who will have an interest & who will be affected.
 Knowhow.ncvo.org.uk recommend writing up a list of stakeholders & how they may use said influence: